AtmolanderMimi/effingo/README.md

 sure you have backed up all you want.

 ## Limitations
-* Entries that are named using unexpected characters such as: letters with accents, symbols and others will make the program panic.
+* Shortcuts (`.lnk` files) pointing to entries using unexpected characters such as: letters with accents, symbols and others will not be copied.
-* If the target directory already contains an entry of the same name as one that is copying the program will run into an error.
+* If the target directory already contains an entry of the same name as one that is being copied the program will run into an error.